 Summer is the best time of year for those who love fresh fruits and vegetables.
 Everything from melons and cherries to cucumbers and beans can be found at local farmers markets, roadside stands, and grocery store produce sections.

 Unfortunately, a large portion of those delicious, fresh summer eats are taken off the menu as summer winds down.
 But they don’t have to be!
-Below, we’ll discuss five ways to preserve summer fruits and vegetables to help you enjoy them all year long — straight from your own kitchen.
+Here are five ways to preserve summer fruits and vegetables to help you enjoy them all year long — straight from your own kitchen.

 1. Preserve Your Food by Drying or Dehydrating